entisys360/ARM-Template-Sample/README.md

     1. Store the data input from the ARM template form to be used in the second phase of the execution

-    2. The following binaries should be installed as part of Ansible worker node installation
+    2. The Packer binary should be installed as part of Ansible worker node installation

-    	1. Console
-        2. Vault
-        3. Chocolaty
-        4. InSpec

 3. The customer and the E360 C+A product DL will receive an email to complete the desired procurements and licensing.
 ------------------------------------------------------------